Root Canal Therapy – McKinney, TX

 - A darkening tooth

 - A foul odor coming from the tooth

 What Happens In a Root Canal?

-Most root canal procedures are carried out over the course of two visits to our office.
+Most root canal procedures are carried out over the course of two visits to our dental office.
 During the first appointment, the tooth is cleaned out, the root canals are reshaped and sanitized, and a biocompatible material fills the interior.
 When a second visit is required, the tooth will be measured for a new restoration and a temporary crown or filling will be placed.
-Then, you return to our office after one to two weeks for the permanent restoration.
+Then, you return to our dental office after one to two weeks for the permanent restoration.